Santa Bárbara (Vila do Porto): Geography

-Santa Bárbara is bounded in the north and east by the sea, south by the neighboring parish of Santo Espírito and south by São Pedro.
+Santa Bárbara is bounded in the north and east by the sea, south by the neighboring parish of Santo Espírito and west by São Pedro and Almagreira.

 Physical geography

 Santa Maria is one of the more important geomorphological islands of the archipelago, owing to its varied geological sedimentary, calcium and marine fossil deposits, along with basaltic formations.

 The area of Santa Bárbara consists of geological basaltic stone and escoria, transformed by pressures and weathering.
 In the region of Arrebentão is a former quarry pit, where these deposits were excavated and sold, explaining the vertical slopes of the quarry.
 From its geological record and level of alteration, the pyroclasts are consolidated and took on the red-tinged colour, giving the name of the site: Pico Vermelho.

 The highest points in the parish include the peak of Pico Alto 587 m, shared between the central parishes of the island, and Pico do Penedo, the heightest point totally within the parish of Santa Bárbara at an elevation of 423 m.